 CIVIL RIGHTS & EMPLOYMENT DISCRIMINATION

 Ray & Counsel has substantial practical and legal experience to help provide relief to individuals affected by discriminatory, retaliatory or unlawful practices and to employers who are defending lawful policies under constitutional, federal and state law.
-The Ray Law Firm covers a broad range of civil rights and discrimination claims, under federal Section 1983, Title VII and similar state anti-discrimination and anti-retaliation laws, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family Medical Leave Act, as well as the Equal Protection guarantees of the Fourteenth Amendment of the United States Constitution.
+Ray & Counsel covers a broad range of civil rights and discrimination claims, under federal Section 1983, Title VII and similar state anti-discrimination and anti-retaliation laws, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family Medical Leave Act, as well as the Equal Protection guarantees of the Fourteenth Amendment of the United States Constitution.
 We also have experience with whistleblower claims.

 In addition, Ray & Counsel represents employers in wage and hour class action litigation, under the Fair Labor Standards Act, and state minimum wage and overtime laws.